nikki2pro/YSC_SpineSwiftTest/README.md

 - The JSON files and atlas(alien.JSON, alien.atlas, hero.JSON, and hero.atlas) used here are the samples included in Spine software.
 - You can use and modify this runtime for personal or internal purpose.
 But not for your commecial use.

+REVISION HISTORY

+2015/11/??
+First version
+2015/11/16  1.
+Added YSC_SpineSkeleton.findAttachment(name:String) - Use this function to find the attachment to be               customized.
+For example, you can add physics body to the attachment you find with this function.
+            2. All running action is keyed with its animation name.
+            3. Added YSC_SpineSkeleton.isRunningAction(key:String) - Use this function to check a certain animation               is being run.

 WHAT IT SUPPORTS:
 - Fully functional bone and slot animations (scale, rotate, translate, color, curve, and so on)
 - Support IK (Inverse Kinematics), which is available in Spine Pro version